RhinoSecurityLabs/cloudgoat/scenarios/lambda_injection_privesc/README.md

 ## Scenario Goal(s)

-Invoke the target lambda. (cgid-target_lambda)
+Find the scenario's secret. (cg-secret-XXXXXX-XXXXXX)

 ## Summary

 In this scenario, you start as the 'bilbo' user.
-You will assume a role with more privelages, discover a lambda function that applies policies to users, and exploit a vulnerability in the function to escelate the privelages of the bilbo user.
+You will assume a role with more privelages, discover a lambda function that applies policies to users, and exploit a vulnerability in the function to escalate the privelages of the bilbo user in order to search for secrets.

 ## Exploitation Route